Extract, transform, load: Additional phases

-Challenges
+Design challenges

 ETL processes can involve considerable complexity, and significant operational problems can occur with improperly designed ETL systems.

+Data variations

 The range of data values or data quality in an operational system may exceed the expectations of designers at the time validation and transformation rules are specified.
 Data profiling of a source during data analysis can identify the data conditions that must be managed by transform rules specifications, leading to an amendment of validation rules explicitly and implicitly implemented in the ETL process.

 Data warehouses are typically assembled from a variety of data sources with different formats and purposes.
 As such, ETL is a key process to bring all the data together in a standard, homogeneous environment.

-Design analysis should establish the scalability of an ETL system across the lifetime of its usage — including understanding the volumes of data that must be processed within service level agreements.
+Design analysis should establish the scalability of an ETL system across the lifetime of its usage – including understanding the volumes of data that must be processed within service level agreements.
 The time available to extract from source systems may change, which may mean the same amount of data may have to be processed in less time.
 Some ETL systems have to scale to process terabytes of data to update data warehouses with tens of terabytes of data.
 Increasing volumes of data may require designs that can scale from daily batch to multiple-day micro batch to integration with message queues or real-time change-data-capture for continuous transformation and update.